ikn1062/ikn1062/README.md

 # Hello, I'm Ishaan Narain! 👋

 ## About Me
-My name is Ishaan and I am a student at Northwestern University (NU) pursuing an accelerated MS in Computer Science, having just graduated with a BS in Mechanical Engineering in June 2022.
+My name is Ishaan and I am a recent graduate from Northwestern University (NU) with an MS in Computer Science and a BS in Mechanical Engineering.
 I was born and raised in Hong Kong, and attended King George V School.

-I am currently working on research projects with the Robotics Department in Inverse Reinforcement learning for Swarm Robotics, Applied Mathematics Department in Analyzing Video Data, and am beginning to work on Core Operating Systems Projects in Parallelism.
-Previously, I have also acted as a Software Engineering Intern at Tesla with the Electrical Systems team working on developing testing frameworks and debugging firmware issues in Python / C++, as well as a Technical Program Manager Intern at Tesla scaling manufacturing lines with the Battery Team.
-I have also previously worked as a Data Science / MLOps Researcher with the [DELOS](https://www.mccormick.northwestern.edu/research/deep-learning/projects/delos/) team and a Machine Learning Engineering Intern at [InfernoGuard](https://www.infernoguardusa.com) (NU Garage Startup).
+I am currently a Graduate Research Software Engineer at the Presciene Lab at Northwestern University, working on computer / operating systems related projects including database/HPC application optimization, floating point computation, and compiler construction.
+I am also working on a statistical reinforcement learning and control ROS2 package in C++ inspired by research in Ergodic Imitation and Koopman Operators.
+Previously, I have also acted as a Software Engineering Intern at Tesla with the Electrical Systems team working on developing testing frameworks in Python and debugging firmware issues in C, as well as a Technical Program Manager Intern at Tesla scaling manufacturing lines with the Battery Team.

-I am currently looking for full-time opportunities in Software Engineering, Quant, and Robotics starting in Summer/Fall 2023.
+I am currently looking for full-time opportunities in Software Engineering, Quant, and Robotics starting in Winter 2024.

 ### Contact Information:
 Email: ishaannarain2022@u.northwestern.edu